TechnologyClassroom/SetupNotes/GNULinuxOnMacbooks.md

   * Continue
   * I have the Mac OS X installation disc... > Continue
   * Click on the dot between the Mac OS X and Windows section.
 Drag left until the Mac OS X section reads 30 GB.  > Partion
+   * Note: This is the configuration I used for Macs OS installations that were not used and not intended to be used.
+If you already have data, you can find out how much free space you have and decide how much you should use with the terminal command: df -h
   * Click on "Quit and Install Later" because we are not installing Windows.

 # [Download and install rEFIt](#download-and-install-refit)